East Liverpool, Ohio: Sports and recreation

 There are two public parks within East Liverpool city limits.
 Thompson Park was established after composer Will Lamartine Thompson donated 100 acres of land to the city in 1899.
 It opened in 1900 as a green space to get away from the industry of the city.
 It has been open ever since, and amenities include picnic pavilions, a swimming pool, a football field, a baseball field, a disc golf course, a playground and walking trails.
 The Broadway Wharf on the Ohio River includes a small public park and boat launch.

 The Lewis and Clark National Historic Trail, which commemorates the Lewis and Clark Expedition of 1804 to 1806, passes through East Liverpool.

 The semipro East Liverpool Potters basketball team of the Central Basketball League played in the city from 1906 to 1909, and an East Liverpool Potters minor league baseball club was fielded from 1906 to 1912.
 The East Liverpool Country Club has a 9-hole golf course designed by Willie Park, Jr., that opened on July 14, 1921.

 Government

-City Hall was built in 1934 as a project of the Civil Works Administration.
+City Hall was built in 1934 as a Civil Works Administration project.

 East Liverpool operates under a mayor–council government.
 Eight council members are elected as a legislature for 2-year terms, comprising four separate wards, three at-large districts, and a council president.
 In addition, an independently elected mayor serves as an executive.
 As of 2024, the mayor is Robert J. Smith and the council president is John A. Torma.
 The mayor, auditor, treasurer, and law director are all elected to 4-year terms.